makepad/makepad/widgets/README.md

 - Radio buttons
 - Color pickers

-In addition to these widgets, this crate also contains re-exports of two lower level crates, namely [makepad-draw-2d](https://crates.io/crates/makepad-draw-2d), which contains all code related to drawing, and [makepad-platform](https://crates.io/crates/makepad-platform), which contains all platform specific code.
+In addition to these widgets, this crate also contains re-exports of two lower level crates, namely [makepad-draw-2d](https://crates.io/crates/makepad-draw-2d), which contains all code related to drawing applications, and [makepad-platform](https://crates.io/crates/makepad-platform), which contains all platform specific code.
 Finally, it contains a collection of base fonts.

 In short, to build an application in Makepad Framework, most of the time this crate is the only one you'll need.